Dentures are a simple, cost effective way to restore your smile and restore function to your mouth.

-When not in your mouth, dentures need to be stored in water so they will not dry out and lose their shape.
-Alos, be sure to keep your dentures out of the reach of pets and children.
+They are delicate, and must be treated gingerly.
+When not in your mouth, wrap your denture in a cloth or napkin and use only cool water to clean then, since the plastic can warp in hot water.
+NEVER put a denture in the dishwasher!
+When not in your mouth, dentures need to be stored in water, so they will not dry out and become brittle.
+Be sure to keep your dentures out of the reach of pets and children.

 Like your natural teeth, your dentures need to be cleaned well.

-Since dentures are more delicate and not made of the same materials as natural teeth and gums, do not use toothpaste or hard bristled toothbrushes to clean them.
-Such cleaning materials may be too abrasive and scratch your dentures.
-This can leave them less attractive, more susceptible to stains, and harder to clean.
+Do not use toothpaste or hard bristled toothbrushes to clean them.
+They may be too hard and can scratch your dentures.
+This can leave them more susceptible to stains and harder to clean.
 Use denture cleaners that meet the American Dental Association’s standards for effectiveness and safety.
 These products have the ADA Seal of Acceptance on them.

 How do I know if I should get dentures?

-At A Center for Dental Implants we work with the top denture lab specialists in Oak Brook, Hinsdale, Westmont, Hillside, Westchester, Elmhurst, and nearby areas to get you the best dentures possible in IL.
+At A Center for Dental Implants, we can help you decide if dentures are a good option to help restore your smile!
+We work with the top denture lab specialists in our surrounding areas to ensure you get the best treatment possible.